goat-sdk/goat/typescript/examples/by-use-case/tron-send-and-receive-tokens/README.md

 ```

 2. Chat with the agent:
-- Check your balance for SOL
-- Send SOL to another address
-- Check your balance again to see the SOL you just sent
-- Check your balance for SPL tokens
+- Check your balance for TRX
-- Send SPL tokens to another address
+- Send TRX to another address
-- Check your balance again to see the SPL tokens you just sent
+- Check your balance again to see the TRX you just sent

 ## Using in production
 In production, developers require advanced wallet setups that utilize [smart wallets](https://docs.goat-sdk.com/concepts/smart-wallets), which allow them to: